occiware/MartServer/doc/server.md

   those libraries will be loaded at runtime (only tested with jetty module).
   By default the server will use the directory : <b>/homedir/martserver-plugins</b>

- - <b>server.users.mode</b>=file
+ - <b>server.users.mode</b>=none

  Users storage mode.

- By default, users are stored in a file.
+ By default, no users management (<b>none<b>), if you want user management feature, you must set this option to "file", users will be stored in a file.
 You can replace this value to <b>"none"</b>, this will disengage users validation process.

  - <b>server.users.directory</b>=/yourusersfolder/